humanexponent/interviews/full-stack-task/README.md

 You are about to build a simple psychometric quiz.
 A quiz consists of multiple questions and each question has a set of possible answers.

-Your task is to build a view (similar to the presented above `Personality Test Page`) where user can pick an answer for each question in a quiz.
+Your task is to build a view (similar to the presented above, in `Personality Test Page`) where user can pick an answer for each question in a quiz.
 We've already implemented a code, which makes a request to backend and returns required questions and related answers.

-Use the quiz data and display it in front end (inside `Test` component), the result of this should be similar to what was presented in `Personality Test Page`.
+Use the quiz data and display it in front end (inside `Test` component).

 ### Feedback page [Second part]